 Concurrently, descriptive level courses must prepare students for college or the workforce but currently fall short.

-A greater online resource is desired, better allowing parent involvement by posted curriculums
+A greater online resource is desired, better allowing parent involvement by posted curriculums and homework assignments.

 These goals take time, but progress is being made, Regan said.